lbryio/spec/index.md

 A _support_ is an additional transaction type that lends its _amount_ to an existing claim.

 A support contains only a `claimID` and an `amount`, no other properties.
-Supports function analogously to claims in terms of [Claim Operations](#claim-operations) and [Claim Statuses](#claim-statuses), with the exception that they cannot be updated.
+Supports function analogously to claims in terms of [Claim Operations](#claim-operations) and [Claim Statuses](#claim-statuses), with the exception that they cannot be updated or themselves supported.

 #### Claimtrie